marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "error handling", "Promise class", "setTimeout function"}}

-When a request fails, the function waits a moment, and then tries again.
+When a request fails, the function waits a moment and then tries again.
 This way, if your network connection goes away for a while and then comes back, the application can recover and continue updating.
 The promise resolved via `setTimeout` is a way to force the `async`